US Tarriffs add 10% to British Guns

 Welcome to The Vintage Gun Journal, your free-to-view monthly magazine for all things British gun and rifle.

-As always, thank you for reading the VGJ and I would like to wish all readers a very merry Christmas.
+As always, thank you for reading the VGJ and I hope to meet some of you at Safari Club International in Nashville this month.